Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Yale University

-Yale maintains a restrictive drone policy prohibiting unauthorized operations on university property.
-All drone flights require prior written approval from both Yale Police Department and the Office of Environmental Health & Safety.
+Yale prohibits unauthorized drone operations on all university property.
+All proposed flights require advance approval from Yale Police Department and Office of Environmental Health & Safety.

 Restrictions: Strict prohibition on unauthorized flights.
-No flights over Yale Bowl, residential colleges, campus buildings, or athletic facilities without explicit permission.
-All flights subject to safety review.
+No flights over Yale Bowl, residential colleges, campus buildings, or during athletic events without prior written authorization.

-YesYale Police Department / Office of Environmental Health & Safety — ehs@yale.edu
+YesYale Police Department and Office of Environmental Health & Safety (ehs@yale.edu)

 University of Connecticut

-UConn requires all drone operations on campus to obtain authorization from the Office of Environmental Health & Safety and campus police prior to any flight operation.
+UConn requires all drone operations on campus to be pre-authorized through the Office of Environmental Health & Safety and campus police before takeoff.

-Restrictions: Authorization mandatory for all operations.
-No flights over Pratt & Whitney Stadium during athletic events.
-Likely restrictions over residential areas, crowds, and academic buildings.
+Restrictions: Authorization required.
+No flights over Pratt & Whitney Stadium during athletic events, or other designated restricted areas during special events.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.